Chinx

-Lionel Du Fon Pickens (December 4, 1983 – May 17, 2015), better known by his stage name Chinx (formerly Chinx Drugz), was an American rapper.
+Lionel Du Fon Pickens (December 4, 1983 – May 17, 2015), professionally known as Chinx (formerly Chinx Drugz), was an American rapper.
 He was a member of The Rockaway Riot Squad alongside fellow slain rapper Stack Bundles.
 Chinx later joined French Montana's Coke Boys Records, gaining recognition for his appearances on the Coke Boys mixtapes and the Cocaine Riot mixtape series.
 He was killed in a drive-by shooting in Jamaica, Queens on May 17, 2015.
 Two men have since been arrested in the case.

 Early life

-1983 - 1999: Beginnings
+1983–1999: Beginnings

 Chinx was born and raised in Far Rockaway, Queens on December 4, 1983, living in both Redfern Houses and Edgemere Houses, now known as Ocean Bay Apartments.
 He spent time in North Amityville in his teenage years where he briefly attended high school.
 When speaking of how he started rapping, Chinx said, "I started rapping at the table in junior high school for fun with the homies, and then by 9th grade is when I started taking music seriously.
 At that point is when I started investing my street money into my studio time and trying to find my sound."

-He said he got the name "Chinx Drugz" since he "used to smoke a lot of weed back in the day, and this older chick used to call me chinky and it stuck; the Drugz, well, that’s self explanatory — I been slangin’ on these corners."
+He said he chose the name "Chinx Drugz" since he "used to smoke a lot of weed back in the day, and this older chick used to call me chinky and it stuck; the Drugz, well, that's self explanatory — I been slangin' on these corners."

 Career

-2000–10: Riot Squad and Hurry Up & Die series
+2000–2010: Riot Squad and Hurry Up & Die series

 Chinx first started rapping with his close friend Stack Bundles while he was in high school, whom he would later form the group Riot Squad with, along with local rappers Bynoe and Cau2Gs.
 The group started to gain a buzz throughout New York but that ended abruptly in early 2005 when Chinx was sentenced to nearly 5 years in prison.
 He served his time at Arthur Kill Correctional Facility.

 During this time, Bundles formed a friendship with rapper Max B, and together they joined Jim Jones' group Byrd Gang.